 The first time, I started with the lightest area and worked outward into the middle values.

 Here’s another ball.
-It was drawn in the same way the first one was.
+I drew this one the same way.
 Lots of color applied with lots of pressure.
 Rather than lift color, I want to add color.

 I layered indigo blue over the right three-quarters of the highlight using medium pressure.
 I also worked out into the black around the edges.

 Next was Non Photo Blue.
 Again, I used medium pressure to add color to the right part of the highlight.
 I covered all of the area I colored with indigo blue.
 I also worked into most of the left part of the highlight.

 Then I layered Powder Blue over the left half of the highlight with medium heavy pressure.
 As I moved into the darker part of the highlight, I decreased pressure and gradually blended the blue into the black surrounding the middle values.